ros2-gbp/automatika_ros_sugar-release/docs/overview.md

 ## Installation

-Install python dependencies using pip as follows:

-`pip install 'attrs>=23.2.0' numpy-quaternion`

-For ROS versions >= 'jazzy', you can install Sugarcoat with your package manager.
+For ROS versions >= _humble_, you can install Sugarcoat with your package manager.
 For example on Ubuntu:

 `sudo apt install ros-$ROS_DISTRO-automatika-ros-sugar`

-Alternatively, for older versions of ROS2 grab your favorite deb package from the [release page](https://github.com/automatika-robotics/sugarcoat/releases) and install it as follows:
+Alternatively, grab your favorite deb package from the [release page](https://github.com/automatika-robotics/sugarcoat/releases) and install it as follows:

 `sudo dpkg -i ros-$ROS_DISTRO-automatica-ros-sugar_$version$DISTRO_$ARCHITECTURE.deb`

+If the attrs version from your package manager is < 23.2, install it using pip as follows:

+`pip install 'attrs>=23.2.0'`

 ## Building from source